Focus

 MDS2

-Medical device vendors often release Manufacturer Disclosure Statement for Medical Device Safety (MDS2) forms.
-These list the security-related features of their products.
-Vendors issue MDS2 documents for each version of a medical device and include information such as whether a device processes PHI (personal health information); if it stores PHI and, if so, if it's encrypted; and if antivirus software is installed on the device.
+Medical device vendors often list the security-related features of their products in Manufacturer Disclosure Statement for Medical Device Safety (MDS2) forms, which they share with their customers.
+Vendors issue these MDS2 documents for each version of a medical device and include valuable information such as whether a device processes PHI (personal health information); if it stores PHI and, if so, if it's encrypted; and if antivirus software is installed on the device.

 MDS2